 Every year, around 70,000 tonnes of cargo is shipped to the Bass Strait platforms from Barry Beach.

-Esso has recently awarded a contract to Qube Energy, a part of Qube Holdings, to operate Barry Beach Marine Terminal on its behalf.
-We expect to transition operations to Qube later this year.
+Esso has awarded a contract to Qube Energy, a part of Qube Holdings, to operate Barry Beach Marine Terminal on its behalf.
+Qube commenced operations in November 2017.